Exploring Basement Challenges in Pennsylvania Homes

 The construction of these foundation walls varies widely, ranging from materials like sandstone, terracotta, split-face concrete, concrete block (some reinforced, others not and hollow), brick, unreinforced coarse concrete, and reinforced concrete.
 Additionally, some walls have concrete footers, wood footers, or gravel bases, among other variations.

 Given this diversity in construction types, it's our responsibility to offer homeowners the right guidance when they seek solutions for foundation-related challenges, whether it's addressing water problems, structural movements, cracks, or bulging and bowing walls.

-In the picture below, the wall measured to be bowing 1.375 inch, we used a high quality laser self leveling device to validate the hand measurement. the homeowner informed us that she was told that it was bowing over 3 inches and it's a matter of time before caving in and collapsing around its pivot point if she doesn't address the water problem and reinforce it with anchor plates.
+In the image below, we measured a wall's bowing at 1.375 inches, using a high-quality laser self-leveling device to confirm the measurement.
+The homeowner had been informed by a foundation representative that it was bowing over 3 inches and that it was on the brink of collapse around its pivot point if the water problem wasn't addressed and anchor plates weren't installed.

 The photo below show the side wall of the same house with a bow that measured to be around 1.25"

 In the next two photos, you'll notice the same corner of the house—one taken from the interior and the other from the exterior.
 The interior photo clearly depicts the buildup of mold, while the exterior picture reveals the root cause, as you might have already guessed.
 It's the disconnected downspout that channels roof rainwater directly toward the foundation wall.
 This issue is quite common in many houses, and homeowners are often unaware of the need to address it.

 To resolve this issue, it's imperative to repair the downspout and redirect the rainwater away from the foundation walls.
 This preventative measure is essential in preventing further structural damage.
 Moreover, addressing this repair is highly likely to eliminate the need for a French drain installation.